skywhywalk/DeepResearchAgent/README.md

   <img src="./docs/gaia_benchmark.png" alt="GAIA Example Result" width="700"/>
 </p>

-The preview version of our agent achieved pass@1 results on the test set of 65.45 (average), 87.1 (Level 1), 63.52 (Level 2), and 30.61 (Level 3).
-We have so far identified some shortcomings in the agent, such as dynamic interactions on Google Street View and video‑audio analysis, and will continue to optimize its performance.
-Stay tuned for the next updated version.
+With the integration of the Computer Use Agent, which now enables pixel-level control of the browser, our system's performance on the test set has significantly improved.
+The latest results show a notable increase to 79.07 (average), with 91.4 on Level 1, 77.36 on Level 2, and 61.22 on Level 3.
+We’re continuing to refine and optimize the agent, and a new version will be released in the coming days

 ## Questions